 420.631 - Field Methods in Stream & Water Quality Assessment

 This course provides an overview of field methods used to sample and assess various biological, physical, and chemical components in streams, rivers, and lakes.
 It allows students to determine the impact human activity has on aquatic environments.
 Students gain hands-on experience with standard sampling techniques, and with the detection, identification, and quantification of biological specimens and chemical pollutants in the aquatic environment.
 Students discuss water quality standards and federal regulations such as the Clean Water Act and Safe Drinking Water Act.
 Also included are study design, gear selection, sample preservation, and safety.
 Basic approaches to analyze and report findings are covered, with emphasis on methods currently practiced by government resource agencies.
 Offered onsite every two years.
 Prerequisite: 420.611 Principles and Methods of Ecology, equivalent course, or experience.

 420.632 - Air Quality Management and Policy

 420.634 - Bioremediation & Emerging Environmental Technologies

-(formerly Environmental Remediation Technologies) This course presents details of environmental technologies for assessment and remediation of contaminated sites.
+This course presents details of environmental technologies for assessment and remediation of contaminated sites.
 The course includes a brief review of environmental policy related to impacts of hazardous chemicals and endocrine blockers, but focuses on remediation technologies available for reclaiming contaminated resources and reducing health risks.
 It covers the application of multiple physical and chemical technologies, but emphasizes use of biological systems for the cleanup of hazardous chemicals.
 In the course, students are introduced to the nature of hazardous waste, behavior of chemicals in the subsurface, biochemistry of microbial degradation and technology applications.
 Bioremediation technologies covered include bioventing, air sparging, monitored natural attenuation or intrinsic remediation, and chemical oxidation.
 Students learn to select appropriate technologies, design a monitoring program for assessing the applicability of bioremediation techniques, develop biological conceptual models for natural attenuation, and understand the key principles for design.
 Case studies and problem sets acquaint students with field applications and introduce modeling techniques for predicting performance.
+Offered onsite, infrequently.
 Prerequisites: 420.601 Geological Foundations of Environmental Science and 420.604 Hydrology and Water Resources, equivalent courses, or experience.